 I met the Rhode Island photographer Jonathan Sharlin at another photographer couple’s house at a pizza party.
 As we talked about, what else, photography, I found out about his then upcoming exhibit and talk titled Remembrance featuring Rhode Island Holocaust survivors.
-The opening reception and the first artist talk was this afternoon, I picked up Jim and we went to the exhibit venue in Pawtucket.
+The opening reception and the first artist talk was this afternoon, I picked up Jim and we went to the exhibition venue in Pawtucket.

 We glanced at the gallery space and glanced through the photographs as they hung on taut wires stretched from wall to wall, I could see through the photographs printed on large transparent film.
 Before we walked into the gallery and as I was saying hello to Jonathan, they announced that the talk would start soon in the auditorium and we walked over there.